sdrss/reportNG/README.md

 	   }
 	   }

-     Test Classes with @Feature will be reported as Regression Features
+   Test Classes with @Feature will be reported as Regression tests.

   ## Usage of @NewFeature